Item added to cart

 The Bottom Line

 These recipes offer a launching point for introducing anti-inflammatory recipes to your holiday crowd.
-But be mindful – this should only act as a guide when exploring anti-inflammatory foods.
+But be mindful — this should only act as a guide when exploring anti-inflammatory foods.
 What works for you and your situation may not work for everyone else.
-Having a well-rounded diet – that means including anti-inflammatory foods, like those listed here – is good for your physical and mental health.
+Having a well-rounded diet — including anti-inflammatory foods — is great for both your physical and mental health.

 Related Courses